Promoting Academic Skills for Success (PASS)

 In order to start the process of registering for PASS, please complete the PASS Registration Form.

-The next cycle of the PASS Program will launch in February 2021.
+The next cycle of the PASS Program will launch in June 2021.
+Registration is open!

 PASS is offered once per academic term, typically in October, February, and June and comprises the following modules.